usableprivacy/upribox/docs/source/modules/nginx.rst

 The blackhole setup returns an empty response for any request it receives, depending on the type of request this could be either an empty HTML page, or a blank image file.
 The server in addition attempts to reset/delete browser cookies for filtered domains: for every cookie the server receives, the server responds with the same cookie with empty values and a validity of 0.
-This setup ensures that tracking cookies are deleted from user's browser the moment the request a domain filtered by the upribox.
+This setup ensures that tracking cookies are deleted from the user's browser the moment the request for a domain filtered by the upribox is made.

 upribox CSS filter
 ^^^^^^^^^^^^^^^^^^